paulsedille/NeurIPS-Broader-Impact-Statements/main-dataset/notes-on-data.md

 ## country
 The country or countries in which a paper’s affiliations are based.
 Created by matching affiliations in [this dataset](https://github.com/nd7141/icml2020/blob/master/university2.csv), with heavy cleaning and additions.

+## manually corrected
+Whether or not the text of the broader impact statement or other variables were manually corrected by a human modifying the data set.

+## human review
+Whether or not the text of the broader impact statement or other variables were manually reviewed by a human and confirmed correct, regardless of whether or not a correction was made.

+## Image based PDF
+Eight of the 1899 originally downloaded PDFs were image-based and could not be converted to XMLs.
+They therefore had to be hand coded.
+Those papers are coded as TRUE for this variable, all others are coded as FALSE.

 # Synonym lists